We have audited the accompanying standalone financial statements

 the financial year under reference and the company has not incurred

 cash loss in the financial year under reference and in the financial

 year immediately preceding such financial year.

-xi.
-The Company has not defaulted in the repayment of its dues to
+ix.
+The Company has not defaulted in repayment of dues to any fi

 from banks or financial institutions.

-for the purpose for which they were taken.
+for the purpose for which they were obtained.

 xii Based on the audit procedures performed and the information and

 explanations given to us, we have neither come across any instance of